 What might be invisible to most people is plainly evident to Walsh, whose passion for basketball – and for PeacePlayers International – has led him on a journey of a lifetime.

-A trip that began on Aug.
-4 in his hometown of Clarks Green, Pennsylvania and is expected to end sometime in late October on the fabled courts of Venice Beach, California is a search for degraded basketball hoops ravaged by time.
+A major part of the trip, which began on Aug.
+4 in his hometown of Clarks Green, Pennsylvania, and ended in mid-October on the fabled courts of Venice Beach, California, was a search for degraded basketball hoops ravaged by time.

 “I always have my head on a swivel using my peripheral vision while I’m biking,” says Walsh.
 “There are times that I have a sense that an old barn coming up might have a hoop on the other side of it.
 Then I pass it and to my delight there is a beautiful battered old hoop.”

 Until now.
-All the money Walsh raises during his bike trip will be donated to PeacePlayers.
+All the money Walsh raised during his bike trip was donated to PeacePlayers.

-Over the first two weeks of his trip, Walsh has already found and photographed dozens of hoops which he is chronicling on Instagram and on his blog at peachbaskets.net.
+Over the first two weeks of his trip, Walsh already found and photographed dozens of hoops, which he chronicled on Instagram and on his blog at peachbaskets.net.